List of JoJo's Bizarre Adventure characters: Part 9: The JoJoLands

 Usagi Aloha'oe is a 17-year-old classmate of Jodio's, who takes part in stealing the diamond under Meryl Me Qi's request.
 He is also one of Meryl's most frequent customers, causing his other accomplices to rule him off as an addict and a hindrance.
+In Act 2, it is revealed that he never had any friends growing up, and was sent to a correctional institution and disowned by his mother after he came out as bisexual.
 Using his stand, The Matte Kudasai (Za Matte Kudasai), he can use an existing object to transform into what someone else wants it to be, excluding his own wishes.